A presumption in favour of sustainable development will be exercised in the determination of development proposals.

 The requirement for the planning system to meet the challenge of climate change is identified within the NPPF.
 It stresses the need to: shape places in ways which contribute to radical reductions in greenhouse gas emissions, minimise vulnerability and improve resilience; encourage the reuse of existing resources; and support renewable and low carbon energy.
 Planning policies are therefore required to take a proactive approach to mitigating and adapting to climate change, including considering the long-term implications of flood risk.

 Concerns regarding flood risk have been raised by the local community during early engagement.
-Areas have been identified as being prone to flooding as well as fears of the impacts of higher rainfall and limited sewer capacity.
+Areas have been identified as being prone to flooding as well as fears of the impacts of higher rainfall.
 The natural environment background paper provides details of the flood zones affecting the plan area.
 These are also identified in the South Tyneside Strategic Flood Risk Assessment (2018) and are available on the Environment Agency website.
 Both the NPPF and NPPG contain detailed guidance for the consideration of flooding as part of new development proposals.
 In addition, the draft local plan contains a policy on flood risk and water management.
-This policy identifies that flood risk will be taken into account at all stages in the planning process to avoid inappropriate development in areas at current or future risk of flooding.
-The policy identifies what should be taken into account in order to consider flood risk and where a flood risk assessment and sustainable drainage systems will be required.
+This policy identifies what should be taken into account in order to consider flood risk and where a flood risk assessment and sustainable drainage systems will be required.

 In addition, the need for decisions on planning applications to fully consider the impact of contaminated and unstable land has been identified by the local community.
 Development on land that is or maybe affected by contamination and/or land instability will be supported where the developer can demonstrate that it is suitable for the proposed use, including through appropriate remediation.
 A site will be suitable for the proposed use if it does not result in unacceptable risk or harm to human health, the environment, property or significantly pollute controlled waters.